zhugchzo/dl_occurrence_tipping/README.md

 **./empirical_test:** Code to perform irregular sampling and compute residual time series for the empirical datasets, and to test trained deep learning models on empirical test time series.
 These include the cyanobacteria microcosm experiment, the thermoacoustic experiment and the metallic elements in sediment cores.
 The original empirical datasets and the empirical test time series data after sampling and computing residual we used in manuscript are also in this directory.

 **./results:** Experimental results of the trained deep learning models on the model time series data and the empirical test time series data.
+Experimental results of the competing algorithms on the model time series data and the empirical test time series data.

 **./draw_fig:** Code to generate figures used in manuscript.